Cubikon: My journey to becoming a data-empowered practice

 Hence, Cubiko was born!
 A practice intelligence platform that takes the stress out of running your practice by providing you with improved business reporting and insight.

-This is why I’m excited to announce the inaugural annual Cubiko event, Cubikon.
+This is why I’m excited to share that we will be hosting our annual customer event, Cubikon, on Thursday, 28 September 2023.
 An all-day virtual event that celebrates data and becoming a data empowered practice.
-Join us with an incredible line-up of industry leaders who will help transform your practice into a data-empowered practice.
+Join us with an incredible line-up of speakers who will help transform your practice into a data-empowered practice.
 Use data to increase billings and help you deliver outstanding patient care.

 What is a data-empowered practice?